Cal-ly/BreweryShowcase/README.md

 - **Repository Pattern**: Used to encapsulate data access logic for entities such as `Customer`, `Order`, and `Beverage`.
 - **Service Pattern**: The `Service` classes handle complex business logic and reduce controller complexity by orchestrating data flow.

-### To be implemented
-- **JWT Authentication**: Used for secure token-based authentication, allowing safe access to protected routes.

 ## API Structure

 ### Controllers